 Prof. Kisuk Kang, Department of Materials Science and Engineering, Seoul National University, South Korea

 Kisuk Kang is a Professor of materials science and engineering at Seoul National University (SNU), where he received his B.Sc.
 He completed his Ph.D. and postdoctoral studies at the Massachusetts Institute of Technology.
 Since 2013, he has been a tenured professor at SNU.
 His research laboratory focuses on developing new materials for batteries and electrocatalysts using combined experiments and ab initio calculations.
 His published works in this field have been cited more than 22,000 times, and he was selected as Highly Cited Researchers in 2018 from Clarivate Analytics.
 He is now a director of Center for carborganic energy materials, and a director of Center of Samsung SDI-SNU rechargeable batteries.

-Please indicate in your cover letter that your submission is intended for inclusion in the special issue, Na-Ion Batteries.
+Please select "Special Issue: Na-Ion Batteries" as the section/category during the submission process.
+Please also indicate in your cover letter that your submission is intended for inclusion in the special issue.